adamfowleruk/mljs/planning.md

   - BUG (Product 6.0-2): plain text documents - text content not escaped properly
  - DONE Tests: Test samples for xml content
   - DONE hurt-bat svg in animals search test
- - Docs: Architecture of widgets and MLJS for developers -> Issue with MLJS gh-pages docs rebuild process, not linked properly
+ - DONE Docs: Architecture of widgets and MLJS for developers -> Issue with MLJS gh-pages docs rebuild process, not linked properly
  - DONE Integrate error widget on each demo page
  - DONE Add button to allow force reload on main page
  - Index detection and reporting on main page